-We have four openings for youth artists.
-We are accepting inquiries and portfolios at this time.
+We are actively accepting inquiries and portfolios at this time.

 Local photographers of any age, please email CambridgeWildlifePuppets (at) gmail (dot) com to indicate your interest.
 At this time, we appreciate permission to publish your image of the particular species we seek on our trading cards without payment.
 We have a strong preference for photographs taken within Cambridge city limits; in almost all cases. we can meet this need amongst our guest photographers.